Maximally stretched laminations on geometrically finite hyperbolic manifolds: Introduction

 \section{Introduction}

 For $n\geq 2$, let $G$ be the group $\PO(n,1)=\OO(n,1)/\{ \pm 1\}$ of isometries of the real hyperbolic space~$\HH^n$.
 In this paper we consider pairs $(j,\rho)$~of~represen\-tations of a discrete group $\Gamma_0$ into~$G$ with $j$ injective, discrete, and~$j(\Gamma_0)\backslash\HH^n$ geometrically finite, and we investigate the set of $(j,\rho)$-equivariant Lipschitz maps $\HH^n\rightarrow\HH^n$ with minimal Lipschitz constant.
-We develop applications, both to properly discontinuous actions on~$G$ and to the geometry of some generalized Teichm\"uller spaces (\emph{via} a generalization of Thurston's asymmetric metric).
-The paper is a continuation of \cite[Chap.\,5]{kasPhD}, which focused on the case~$n=\nolinebreak 2$ and $j$ convex cocompact.
-Some of our main results,~in~parti\-cular Theorems \ref{thm:adm}~and \ref{thm:deform}, Corollary~\ref{cor:CC'}, and Theorem~\ref{thm:sharp}, were obtained in \cite{kasPhD} in this case.
+We develop applications, both to properly discontinuous actions on~$G$ and to the geometry of some generalized Teichm\"uller spaces (via a generalization of Thurston's asymmetric metric).
+Some of our main results,~in~parti\-cular Theorems \ref{thm:adm}~and \ref{thm:deform}, Corollary~\ref{cor:CC'}, and Theorem~\ref{thm:sharp}, were initially obtained in \cite[Chap.\,5]{kasPhD} in the case $n=2$ with $j$ convex cocompact.